-The Company prepares its business and strategic plans based on the risk strategy, which determines the Company's risk appetite.
+The Company prepares its business and strategic plans based on the risk strategy, which determines the Company's risk appetite, which also defines the target solvency level.
 When drafting the business and strategic plans, the Company makes sure that the plans are in line with the risk appetite, making adjustments if necessary.
 On the whole, the Company seeks to achieve an efficient allocation of capital.